-Step 2: Using the world map locate Mexico.
+Step 2: Use the world map locate Mexico.

 Step 3: Brainstorm words students may want to use when writing about Mexico.
 These can be written on the large paper sombrero.

 Step 4: As a group, use the computer connected to the large-screen TV or projector to learn more about Mexico using the Internet.
-I like to use Scholastic's Global Trek.
+Try using National Geographic's Find People and Places: Mexico activity.